rdelian/ElementUI-UMG-Kit/README.md

 ## Info

 These are not Elements wrapped in a Widget Blueprint exposing _some_ functionality one by one.
-These are elements that extends the default ones allowing a `TextBox` for example to inherit the style from _CommonUI Button Style_ while keeping full access to all the default properties.
+These are elements that extend the default ones allowing a `TextBox` for example to inherit the style from _CommonUI Button Style_ while keeping full access to all the default properties.

-This allows for easy changes to the style, some of the elements are based on others, for example chaning `ElementUI_Style_Btn_Primary` will change the style for all of them, while these keep their respective colors.
+This allows for easy changes to the style, some of the elements are based on others for example, changing `ElementUI_Style_Btn_Primary` will change the style for all of them, while these keep their respective colors.

 ## How to use it?